LGBTQ rights in Bulgaria: Pazardzhik case

 In November 2009, the District Council of Pazardzhik voted in favor of an amendment forbidding the "public demonstration of sexual or any other orientation."
-LGBT organizations attacked the decision of the council, arguing it was discriminatory.
+LGBTQ organizations attacked the decision of the council, arguing it was discriminatory.
 In October 2010, the district's Administrative Court struck down the resolution, citing procedural errors in its passing.
 The court's decision was affirmed on appeal by the Supreme Administrative Court in July 2011.